Personal Effects (film)

-Personal Effects is a 2008 romantic drama film directed by David Hollander and starring Michelle Pfeiffer, Ashton Kutcher and Kathy Bates.
+Personal Effects is a 2008 romantic drama film directed by David Hollander and starring Michelle Pfeiffer, Ashton Kutcher, and Kathy Bates.
 It is based on the short story "Mansion on the Hill" from Rick Moody's book Demonology.
 The film premiered in Iowa City on December 12, 2008, as part of a fundraiser for Iowa Flood Relief.
 The DVD was released on May 12, 2009.

 The film was filmed in the Vancouver, British Columbia, area.

 Synopsis

 Walter is a young wrestler trying to deal with the brutal death of his sister.
 He returns home to help his mother Gloria and niece.
-After getting a dead-end job at Mega Burger as a chicken (wearing a yellow chicken suit) who stands outside and offers samples to passing pedestrians, he meets Linda, a beautiful older woman who is a widow and works as a wedding planner.
+After getting a dead-end job at Mega Burger as a chicken, wearing a yellow chicken suit, who stands outside and offers samples to passing pedestrians, he meets Linda, a beautiful older woman who is a widow and works as a wedding planner.
 Her alcoholic husband was murdered by his friend in a bar and she has a deaf and mute son named Clay, who misses his father and has repressed anger towards the killer.
-As both Linda and Walter try to cope with the pain and frustration of their loss, the two bond—their shared tragedies spawning an unlikely and beautiful romance.
+As both Linda and Walter try to cope with the pain and frustration of their loss, the two bond, and their shared tragedies spawn an unlikely and beautiful romance.
 Walter befriends Clay and gets him into wrestling.